panel/brokestudentfilmfestival/source/fourteen/application/index.html.md

 **Vegan Blood - Schoolcraft Video Club - Benjamin Gresko - Schoolcraft College** A vampire in love with a vegan finds that his girlfriend is not so perfect.

+**Ashitamasen - No Tomorrow - The Wank Police - Zach McLane - Sir Francis Drake High School** Charles plans to become Kitch County's next big serial killer.
+He invites his neighbor Rosemary over for a meal of sushi and gets more than he bargained for.

 ***

 **Turn in your film late**